 2. Know yourself

-Any debt repayment strategy you choose has to work for you.
-If you can’t stick with it then it doesn’t matter what the math says.
+Any debt repayment plan you choose has to work for you.
+If you can’t stick with it, then it doesn’t matter what the math says.

 3. Focus on one debt at a time

 Regardless of which plan you choose, it’s important to just focus primarily on one outstanding debt at a time.
-Of course, you want to continue making the minimum payments for everything so your accounts will remain in good standing and your credit score won’t be affected.
+Of course, you want to continue making the minimum payment on all your debts, so your accounts remain in good standing and your credit score won’t be affected.

 But focusing on paying down one debt at a time will make it easier for you to stay focused and make progress more quickly than by dividing your efforts.